tiendu/tiendu.github.io/_posts/2026-06-07-something-is-missing-eng.md

 True enough that the silence feels a little less uncomfortable than it did an hour ago.

+Sometimes, when the noise gets too loud, I imagine a smaller life.

+Not a perfect life.

+Just a simpler one.

+A small cabin near the beach.
+Coconut trees nearby.
+Sand on the floor no matter how often you sweep it.
+A fan turning slowly in the afternoon heat.
+The sound of waves somewhere behind the house.

+There would still be work.

+Of course there would.

+Maybe fixing a broken door.
+Maybe cleaning the motorbike.
+Maybe patching something on the roof before the rain comes.
+Maybe building a small wooden table badly the first time, then a little better the second time.
+Maybe learning how to cook fish properly instead of pretending I already know.

+Nothing grand.

+Just the kind of work where your hands know what happened by the end of the day.

+In the morning, maybe I ride a motorbike to buy fish from someone who came back from the sea before sunrise.
+Nothing fancy.
+Fish, rice, vegetables, maybe soup if there is time.

+Then the day moves slowly.

+Swim a little.

+Dive a little.

+Sit somewhere without checking the time.

+Maybe take a kayak out toward a quiet bay and let the water decide the pace for once.

+No grand plan.

+No optimized routine.

+No version of myself to become.

+Just small repairs, simple food, salt on the skin, tired arms, and enough silence to remember that being alive was never supposed to feel this complicated.

 And maybe that's all a person can really hope for.

 Not certainty.